pb3975/stuf/README.md

 - **Responsive Breakpoints**: Tailwind CSS utility classes
 - **Type Safety**: Full TypeScript coverage

+## 🏠 Why Self-Hosted?

+### Benefits of Self-Hosting Stuf

+**🔒 Complete Privacy**
+- Your inventory data never leaves your network
+- No third-party access to your personal items
+- Full control over who can access your system

+**💰 Zero Ongoing Costs**
+- No monthly subscription fees
+- No per-user pricing
+- Only pay for your own hardware and electricity

+**🛠️ Full Customization**
+- Modify the code to fit your specific needs
+- Add custom features and integrations
+- No vendor lock-in or feature limitations

+**📶 Works Offline**
+- Core functionality works without internet
+- Only AI features require online connectivity
+- Perfect for remote locations or unreliable internet

+**🚀 Performance**
+- Runs on your hardware, optimized for your usage
+- No network latency to external servers
+- Scale resources based on your needs

+### Self-Hosting Considerations

+**📋 Requirements**
+- Basic technical knowledge helpful but not required
+- Computer or server to run the application
+- Regular backups recommended (database is a single SQLite file)

+**🔧 Maintenance**
+- Keep dependencies updated for security
+- Monitor disk space for uploaded images
+- Backup your `inventory.db` file regularly

+**🌐 Network Access**
+- Runs on your local network by default
+- Can be configured for remote access if needed
+- Mobile access works on same WiFi network

 ## 🔒 Security & Privacy

+### Production Security Checklist

+Before deploying to production, ensure you:

+**✅ Environment Configuration**
+- Set `DEBUG=false` in your `.env` file
+- Configure `ALLOWED_ORIGINS` to specific domains (not "*")
+- Use strong, unique `GEMINI_API_KEY`
+- Set proper file permissions on `.env` file (600)

+**✅ Network Security**
+- Use HTTPS in production (SSL/TLS certificates)
+- Configure firewall rules for ports 8000 and 5173
+- Consider using a reverse proxy (nginx/Apache)
+- Restrict database access to localhost only

+**✅ File Security**
+- Regular backups of `inventory.db` and `uploads/` directory
+- Monitor disk space for uploaded images
+- Implement file size limits and type validation
+- Consider virus scanning for uploaded files

+**✅ Access Control**
+- Remove or secure the `/debug` endpoint in production
+- Implement authentication if needed for multi-user scenarios
+- Regular security updates for dependencies
+- Monitor application logs for suspicious activity

 ### API Security
 - **Environment Variables**: Secure API key storage